Four friends posted photos enjoying Idaho college life. Hours later they were killed

 The unsolved tragedy came to light at around midday on Sunday when police were called to a home on King Road, Moscow, to a report of an “unconscious person”.

-Moscow Police officers arrived on the scene to find the four student victims dead inside the property – stabbed to death with a large knife.
+Moscow Police officers arrived on the scene to find the four student victims dead on the second and third floors of the three-storey home – stabbed to death with a large knife.

 Autopsy findings, released on Thursday, revealed that each victim was stabbed multiple times in different places on the body – sustaining injuries that caused them to bleed out inside their home.
 There was no sign of any sexual assault.